gtrancourt/imagej_macros/README.md

-# imagej_macros
+# Collection of ImageJ macros I created

-Collection of ImageJ macros I created
+Here's a few macros a created to speed up some repetitive tasks in ImageJ.